coderGtm/yantra-app-launcher/docs/commands/scripts.md

 This is a command which allows you to create your own script on ```Lua``` language, or create the list of yantra's commands which will be executing command-by-command

+!!! note
+    Currently, the scripts folder is internal to Yantra Launcher and cannot be accessed or edited directly using external text editors or file management applications.

 ## Syntax
 ```
 scripts